Collapse to view only § 891h. Authorization of appropriations

 The Plan required in subsection (a) shall include the following—

-(2) the number of vessels proposed to be constructed, leased, or chartered;
+(4) the number of vessels proposed to be acquired, leased, or chartered by NOAA;

-(4) the number of vessels that will be made available to NOAA by the Secretary of the Navy, or any other federal 1
+(6) the number of vessels that will be made available to NOAA by the Secretary of the Navy, the Director of the National Science Foundation, or any other Federal official, and the terms and conditions for the availability of those vessels;

-(5) the proposed acquisition of modern scientific instrumentation for the NOAA fleet, including acoustic systems, data transmission positioning and communication systems, physical, chemical, and meteorological oceanographic systems, and data acquisition and processing systems; and
+(7) the proposed acquisition of modern scientific instrumentation for the NOAA fleet, including acoustic systems, data transmission positioning and communication systems, physical, chemical, and meteorological oceanographic systems, and data acquisition and processing systems;

 § 891c.
 Design of NOAA vessels